An epilator is an excellent alternative to a razor for hair removal.

 Most Powerful Option: Emjoi AP-18

-The Emjoi AP-18 is hands down the most powerful option available right now in the market.
+The Emjoi AP-18 is hands down the most potent option available right now in the market.

 With 72 tweezers, this beast of an epilator will literally pluck out body hair from your body.

-Another feature that prevents ingrown hair is the exclusive Glide Technology that lifts flat laying hairs.
+Another feature that prevents ingrown hair is the exclusive Glide Technology that lifts flat lying hairs.